OpenDSA/OpenDSA/RST/en/Graph/Kruskal.rst

 if the edge connects two vertices in different disjoint sets.
 This process is repeated until only one disjoint set remains.

-.. avembed:: AV/Development/KruskalUFAV.html ss
+.. inlineav:: kruskalCON ss
-   :long_name: Kruskal's Algorithm Visualization
+   :long_name: Kruskal Slideshow
+   :links: AV/Graph/kruskalCON.css
+   :scripts: AV/Graph/kruskalCON.js
+   :output: show

 The edges can be processed in order of weight by using a min-heap.